LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 :ref:`instance-manager`.
 Requests are distributed to each host based on the value of each request's :mailheader:`Host` header.

-The default instance will capture all incoming web requests.
+The default instance will catch all incoming web requests.
 If no additional instances have been created, then Lasso Server Admin for the sole instance can be accessed using any domain name pointing at the server that's enabled for Lasso 9.
 (Use "localhost" if accessing Lasso Server Admin from a browser on the